 - Close to one-third of survey respondents (32%) said watching TV or keeping the TV on in the background helps them fall asleep, while 22% said reading a book gets them dozing off.

 - Sometimes, a change of scenery helps: 22% of people said they get out of bed temporarily when they have trouble falling asleep.

 Additionally, we asked respondents to tell us who they’d want to sing them a lullaby before bed.
 Here were the most popular choices:

 - Beyoncé (22%)

 - Ed Sheeran (20%)

 A few respondents, meanwhile, said they’d like Taylor Swift, Eminem, Ariana Grande, Justin Bieber, The Beatles, or their partner, parent, or child to sing them a lullaby.

 We also asked survey participants to tell us the most unusual places they’ve fallen asleep, and the responses ran the gamut from the pretty mundane to the really random.
 The most common answers: a car (203 respondents), a chair (120 respondents), a couch (83 respondents), and the floor (180 respondents).
 Some of the more out-there answers: a bathtub (7 respondents), a church service (15 respondents), and on the toilet (35 respondents).

 Finally, we had people tell us where in the world they’d like to wake up the most.
 More than 400 respondents said they would like to wake up on a sunny, warm beach or island or at a tropical resort.
 Some people even named specific locations, like Bora Bora, Greece, The Bahamas, and Hawaii.
 After the year we’ve had, we could all certainly use a relaxing beach getaway.

 Need helping getting your sleep back on track?
-Here's how to prioritize sleep in 2021.
+Here’s how to prioritize sleep this year.